kartik7120/booking_auth_service/README.md

 - [] Create a Login User func
 - [] Create a logout function
 - [] add login option via google and github
+- [] Add logs using the logger service